inohime/Melody/README.md

 4. You can now open YouTube Music and play a song!

 ## Important Additional Info
+- This app is something I personally wanted so I made it.
+I'm aware of some of its shortcomings, but feel free to open an issue if you have any problems!

 - Rich Presence only updates once every 15 seconds (per Discord API limit)

 - Prefer to close the application normally instead of using the quit button (both do the same thing,  dearpygui framework limitation)